 “Zonta International District 16 Cherry Raymond Award Recipient 2016 – 2018”

 For more information and Application Form click here.
 The current biennium projects can be viewed here.

 |2013||Zonta Club of Metropolitan Dunedin|

 The Zonta Science Award is a biennial post-doctoral Award for New Zealand women scientists.
 The Award is aimed at an emerging scientist rather than someone well-established.
 Preference is given to women within seven years of obtaining PhD, working or studying within the STEM fields (science, technology, engineering, mathematics).

 The winner receives $15,000 cash and $3,000 towards overseas travel and a commemorative medal.

 For further information on the 2018 award contact firstname.lastname@example.org

 Online application forms are available at http://www.zontascience.org.nz/

-The 2014 winner was Dr Laura Green, Postdoctoral Research Fellow in Immunology at the Centre for Biodiversity, School of Biological Sciences at Victoria University, Wellington studying better ways to treat multiple sclerosis.
-The Science Award has been presented to 13 recipients since it was started in 1990 and in recognition of the calibre of past winners, an Album of Winners 1990-2014 has been compiled and is available on request.
+The Science Award has been presented to 15 recipients since it was started in 1990 and in recognition of the calibre of past winners, an Album of Winners 1990-2016 has been compiled and is available here